ThePrimeagen/fem-git/lessons/04-git-gud/D-worktree.md

 ### What is a worktree?
 Generally when we say `worktree` we mean a `linked working tree`

 When you `git init` a repo it creats the `main working tree`.
-This is why other trees representing a commit but without all the git information are called `linked working trees` because they are a state of the repo at a commit + a pointer to the main tree (with the git information)
+A `linked working trees` is a just another tree much like main working tree just without all the git history within the `.git` directory.
+In fact, the `.git` directory is not a directory at all, but just a file pointing to the `main working tree` directory.

 <br>
 <br>